87kangsw/ThenGenerator/.github/ISSUE_TEMPLATE/feature.md

 ---

-name: "\U0001F381 기능 추가 요청"
+name: "\U0001F381 New Feature"
-about: 새로운 기능이나 요청사항이 있을때 사용합니다.
+about: New feature request
 title: ''
 labels: feature
 assignees: ''
 ---

 ### What do you want ?